artha-lou/RPS-game/README.md

 is displayed and announces a winner when the first player reaches zero lives.
 No UX is involved in this, very robust UI.

+**To-do List:**
+- Update permanent sections for player and comp selection
+- Add play again button to restart the game
+- Align the resultDiv

 ![image](https://github.com/artha-lou/RPS-game/assets/149438087/8e07d770-4ce1-4e40-8213-ab26961d009b)